 Mufasa does not cling to all the power.

-Instead he practices humility and trust, relying on other experts with one of his most delicate tasks: the inauguration of the prince, his own son.
+Instead, he practices humility and trust, relying on other experts for one of his most delicate tasks: the inauguration of the prince, his own son.

 So, when a leader is required to demand results and apply corrective measures how can one determine what a healthy dose of camaraderie really looks like?

 The answer to this question begins with a leadership concept which I call Kind Confidence.

 Kind Confidence is a leader’s winning blend of character traits.
 Because culture builds from the top, culture-shaping leadership fuels the core of a cooperative workplace.